Moe anthropomorphism: Computers

 Although Chobits (2001) and Toy's iMac Girl (1998) came first, the meme of turning computer-related phenomena into moe subjects did not start until Shiitake-chan (しいたけちゃん), the anthropomorphization of Internet Explorer's Stop button.
 The idea of Shiitake-chan came in 2001 on 2channel, starting with a poster who claims he saw the Stop button as a shiitake.
 When Microsoft released Windows 7 in Japan, they included a theme pack centered around a personification of the OS named "Nanami Madobe" with voice samples from Nana Mizuki.
 Microsoft used another personification involving two girls named "Yū Madobe" and "Ai Madobe" to promote Windows 8 in Japan.
-As part of the market launch, a Facebook draw of 8 followers took place when follower count reaches 80001; and total Twitter follower count for Yū and Ai reach 8001, where winners receive Madobe Yū and Ai-themed prizes.
+As part of the market launch, a Facebook draw of 8 followers took place when follower count reached 80001; and total Twitter follower count for Yū and Ai reach 8001, where winners receive Madobe Yū and Ai-themed prizes.

 Since the creation of the Microsoft-related OS-tans, other software and websites have been anthropomorphized as well.
 For example, Wikipedia has its own "Wikipe-tan", while Mozilla applications have their own set of "Moezilla".
 Chinese netizens have created a "Green Dam Girl" to parody China's content-control software Green Dam Youth Escort.
 In 2010, Taiwanese illustrator known as "shinia" on Pixiv created a personification of Microsoft Silverlight named Hikaru Aizawa, who is officially promoted by Microsoft Taiwan.
 In 2013, Microsoft Singapore introduced Inori Aizawa, a mascot for Internet Explorer.

 The manga and anime series World War Blue features characters who are personifications of computer games.
 Video games with characters based on them include Sonic the Hedgehog, Super Mario and Tetris.
 Sega Hard Girls features personifications of video game hardware by Sega.